 Problems are handed down to us in many shapes and forms, and they are not always expressed in the most convenient way.
-In order to simplify a given problem, one may stretch, rotate, bend and mix the coordinates, but in doing so, the vector field will also change.
-The vector field lives in a (hyper)plane tangent to state space and changing the coordinates of state space affects the coordinates of the tangent space as well, in a way that we will now describe.
+In order to simplify a given problem, one may stretch, rotate, bend and mix the coordinates, but in doing so, the velocity vector field will also change.
+The vector field lives in a (hyper)plane tangent to the state space (remember the dreaded tangent bundle?), so changing the state space coordinates affects the coordinates of the tangent space as well, in a way that we will now describe.